-We will go through all the basics that you will to know when you’re just starting out with this great microcontroller board.
+If you’re looking at getting started with Arduino then you’re in the right place.
+We will go through all the basics that you will need to know for when you’re just starting out with this great microcontroller board.

-If you want to be kept up to date on future Arduino guides and much more then be sure to follow us on social or sign up to the mailing list.
+You’re able to be kept up to date on future Arduino guides and much more by either simply following us on social or signing up to the mailing list.

 The Arduino software can be run on any computer such as Windows, Mac and Linux based operating systems.
 You will find a lot of other software packages are usually only built to work on Windows.
-This can be a bit of a pain for users who don’t have a windows computer.
+This can be a bit of a pain for users who don’t have a Windows computer.

 While the Arduino is a great way to learn electronics and integration with code you will find there is a fair bit to take in.
-However, once you have that working circuit and code you will glad you made the effort.
-Some of the stuff you make is pretty damn amazing!
+However, once you have that working circuit and code you will be glad you made the effort.
+Some of the stuff you can make is pretty damn amazing!